 Jesse joined Watsi on March 12th, 2013.
-1,771 other people also joined Watsi on that day!
-Jesse's most recent donation traveled 8,800 miles to support Chan Fa, a 22-year-old blacksmith from Cambodia, to fund cataract surgery.
+1,770 other people also joined Watsi on that day!
+Jesse's most recent donation traveled 8,700 miles to support Gracious, a 3 year old girl from Tanzania, to fund surgery to heal her burn scars.

 Chan Fa is a 22-year-old blacksmith.
 He is married and has one son.
 His wife works in a garment factory.
 While he is working, Chan Fa enjoys listening to music.
 Two years ago, Chan Fa developed a cataract in his right eye, causing him partial blindness, sensitivity to light, and tearing.
 He has difficulty seeing things clearly, recognizing faces, and going anywhere outside.
 When Chan Fa learned about our medical partner, Children's Surgical Centre, he traveled there with his wife seeking treatment.
 On June 3rd, doctors will perform a phacoemulsification cataract surgery and an intraocular lens implant in his right eye.
 After recovery, he will be able to see clearly.
 Now, he needs help to fund this $229 procedure.
 Chan Fa shared, "I hope after surgery I can see well so I can return to work and take care of my family better."